kalyanyemul/Employee-Management/README.md

 # Employee-Management
-Employee management app using Spring boot as a back end and thymeleaf (HTML) as a front end with MySQL Database.
-In this project we learned simple CRUD operation and database connection between spring boot and MySQL server.
+In this project we used Spring boot as a back end and thymeleaf (HTML) as a front end with MySQL Database.
+And you will learned about simple CRUD operation and database connection between spring boot and MySQL server.